WebyThinksVK/martinkaptein.com/content/page/contact.md

 share = true	# set false to hide share buttons slug = "contact" title = "Contact" description = "Contact page of Martin Kaptein.
 Here you will find all the ways to communicate with Martin.
-Contact via E-Mail, Facebook, Messenger or Twitter."
+Contact via E-Mail, Facebook, Messenger, Twitter or LinkedIn."
 +++

 # Contact Martin Kaptein

 Here you will find all the contact information for Martin Kaptein.
-Contact by mail or by any social network such as Facebook, Twitter or Instagram.
+Contact by mail or by any social network such as Facebook, LinkedIn, Twitter or Instagram.
 Alternatively, use Messenger.

 ## E-Mail adress